Dev-Soumyaranjan/Data-Engineering-Ascent/README.md

 ### 💥 Final Thoughts

-The road to mastering **data engineering** is long, and I’m just getting started.
+The road to mastering **data engineering** is long.
 This repository is the beginning of my journey, and I’m excited to see where it will take me.
 Thank you for visiting, and I hope you find value in the resources and materials I will share as I progress.

 ---